Photojournalism & Design. Bread & Roses.

 After earning a Master's degree in Journalism from the University of Texas-Austin, I worked for the award-winning Spanish newspaper Rumbo de Austin before joining the staff at the Greeley, Colo.
 Tribune and their Spanish weekly La Tribuna.

 Upon moving to Chicago in 2008 I freelanced for a variety of newspapers, and began to work with young people and share my love of photography and journalism as an After School Matters instructor.
-In 2009 I found a home at Erie Neighborhood House, a non-profit serving the immigrant community for over 140 years.
+In 2009 I found a home at Erie Neighborhood House, a non-profit that has been serving Chicago’s immigrant community for nearly 150 years.
 I worked at Erie as the youth department's Digital Media Coordinator until March 2017, when I transitioned to my current role as Associate Director of Marketing and Communications.

 Finding the story-telling moment is still a challenge of which I never tire.
 My heart lies in documentary photojournalism, and in-depth documentary projects are my passion.